Interesting Facts About Navy Submarines

 What Does it Look Like Through the Periscope?

-Modern periscopes not only have the dashed lines you are familiar with from old movies, they also have night vision, video and still cameras, magnification and internal antennas.
+Modern periscopes not only have the dashed lines you are familiar with from old movies, but they also have night vision, video and still cameras, magnification and internal antennas.

 How do You Know Where You are Going Underwater?